 Color happens to be extremely powerful.
-It has got the capability of evoking feelings in us which we might not have been aware of such as passion, fear, love, and envy.
+It has got the capability of evoking feelings in us that we might not have been aware of such as passion, fear, love, and envy.
 Color is likewise subjective.

 Although you might see something as blue, it might appear to somebody as teal.
 As a matter of fact, color has been discussed as well as analyzed since the ancient painters blended the initial earth pigments from readily obtainable minerals apart from bones, and charcoal.